-PRINT USING < string exp > ; < list of expressions > Purpose To print strings or numbers using a specified format.
-Remarks < list of expressions > is comprised of the string expressions or numeric expressions that are to be printed, separated by semicolons. < string exp > is a string literal (or variable) composed of special formatting characters.
-These formatting characters (see Examples below) determine the field and the format of the printed strings or numbers.
-String Fields When PRINT USING is used to print strings, one of three formatting characters.
-To print strings or numbers using a specified format.
-Remarks < list of expressions > is comprised of the string expressions or numeric expressions that are to be printed, separated by semicolons. < string exp > is a string literal (or variable) composed of special formatting characters.
-These formatting characters (see Examples below) determine the field and the format of the printed strings or numbers.
-String Fields < list of expressions > is comprised of the string expressions or numeric expressions that are to be printed, separated by semicolons. < string exp > is a string literal (or variable) composed of special formatting characters.
-These formatting characters (see Examples below) determine the field and the format of the printed strings or numbers.
-String Fields matting characters.
-These formatting characters (see Examples below) determine the field and the format of the printed strings or numbers.
-String Fields When PRINT USING is used to print strings, one of three formatting characters may be used to format the string field: "!"
-Specifies that only the first character in the given string is to be printed. "\n spaces\" Specifies that 2 + n characters from the string are to be printed.
-If the backslashes are typed with no spaces, two characters will be printed; with one space, three characters will be printed, and so on.
+7.127 PRINT USING Statement

+Syntax PRINT USING <string exp>; t of expressions>

+Purpose To print strings or numbers using a specified format.

+Remarks/ Examples t of expressions> is comprised of the string expressions or numeric expressions that are to be printed, separated by semicolons.

+<string exp> is a string literal (or variable) of special formatting characters. composed These formatting characters (see determine the field and the format of the printed strings or numbers.

+String Fields

+When PRINT USING is used to print strings, one formatting characters may be used to of three format the string field:

+11 1 11 Specifies that only the first character in the given string is to be printed.

+"\n spaces\

+"Specifies that 2 + n characters from the string are to be printed.
+If the backslashes are typed with no spaces, two characters will be printed; one space, three characters will be printed, and so on.
 If the string is longer than the field, the extra characters are ignored.
 If the field is longer than the string, the string will be left-justified in the field and padded with spaces on the right.

+10 A\$="LOOK":B\$="OUT"

-Example: 10 A\$ = "LOOK":B\$ = "OUT" 30 PRINT USING "!";A\$;B\$ 40 PRINT USING "\ \";A\$;B\$ 50 PRINT USING "\ \";A\$;B\$;"!!" will yield LOOKOUT LOOK OUT !!
+30 PRINT USING "!";A\$;B\$

+40 PRINT USING "\ \";A\$;B\$

+50 PRINT USING "\ \";A\$;B\$;"!!"
-"Q"

-Specifies a variable length string field.
+LO LOOKOUT LOOK OUT 11 "&" Specifies a variable length string field.
 When the field is specified with "&", the string is output without modification.

+10 A\$="LOOK":B\$="OUT"

-10 A\$ = "LOOK":B\$ = "OUT" 20 PRINT USING "!";A\$; 30 PRINT USING "&":B\$
+20 PRINT USING "!";A\$;

+30 PRINT USING "&":B\$